Taybe2/community-booker/README.md

 ### 4. Features

 #### 1. **My Bookings**
   - **Description:** After logging in, users can view their bookings, which are grouped into "Upcoming Bookings" and "Past Bookings."
 Bookings are also paginated for easy navigation.
-Users can manage their existing bookings.
+Users can manage their upcoming bookings, while past bookings cannot be edited or canceled.
   - **Screenshots:**
   ##### Upcoming Bookings View
   ![My Bookintgs Upcoming Screenshot](/docs/images/features/my-bookings-upcoming.png)